tecton-ai/examples/README.md

 #### [Distance between current and last transaction (On-demand + Streaming)](Fraud/features/user_distance_previous_location.py)

 Leverage geolocation features to detect if a user's card is used in an unusual, abnormally far location compared to the last transaction on the card.
-Combine and compare real-time and pre-computed features to capture new fraud patterns!
+Combine and compare real-time and pre-computed features to capture new fraud patterns.
 This feature computes the distance between the current transaction location and the user's previous transaction location using Python.

 ```python
 @on_demand_feature_view(